Before setting off on your UK road trip there are a few things you’re going to want to make sure you have on your road trip checklist or packing list.

 5. Tissues, mints, hand sanitiser and any medication you might need.

 Those things you always wish you had with you but usually forget.
 Pack them!

 6. Save money and bring reusable bags, reusable mugs, refillable water bottle!

 Take a canvas bag to put your shopping and road trip snacks in.
 Take a reusable cup to put your morning coffee in (you also receive a discount in most places now for bringing your own cup!).
 Bring a refillable water bottle for hiking and for refilling with water as you go.

 7. Remember your loyalty cards!

-I’m always looking for ways to make my money go further when I’m on the road and loyalty cards are one way to do that, whether it’s collecting coffee stamps or having your Nectar card to hand.
+I’m always looking for ways to make my money go further when I’m on the road.
+Loyalty cards are one way to do that, whether it’s collecting coffee stamps or having your Nectar card to hand.
 Throughout my road trip, I’ll have my Nectar card with me.
-And you can now collect Nectar points at participating Esso stations in GB when filling up, buying essentials / snacks from the shop and you can earn points when you use the car wash as well.
+And you can now collect Nectar points at participating Esso stations in GB when filling up, buying essentials or snacks from the shop and you can earn points when you use the car wash as well.

 You’re in the UK after all…

 9. Fill your tank and get your road trip snacks ready.